Jesus: Name

-A typical Jew in Jesus's time had only one name, sometimes followed by a patronymic phrase of the form "son of [father's name]", or the person's home town.
+A Jewish person in Jesus's time usually had only one name, sometimes followed by a patronymic phrase of the form "son of [father's name]", or by the person's home town.
 Thus, in the New Testament, Jesus is commonly referred to as "Jesus of Nazareth".
 (Note: This article uses quotes from the New Revised Standard Version of the Bible.)
 Jesus's neighbours in Nazareth referred to him as "the carpenter, the son of Mary and brother of James and Joses and Judas and Simon", "the carpenter's son", or "Joseph's son"; in the Gospel of John, the disciple Philip refers to him as "Jesus son of Joseph from Nazareth".

+The name Jesus is the English transliteration, through Latin Iesus, of Ἰησοῦς, which is the Greek rendering of the Hebrew name Joshua (יְהוֹשֻׁעַ Yehoshua).
+The Hebrew/Aramaic name was common among Judean Jews at the time of Jesus's birth, although by that period it had been shortened to יֵשׁוּעַ (Yeshua) from יְהוֹשֻׁעַ (Yehoshua); the contraction had already occurred in later biblical books such as Nehemiah, where Joshua is referred to as Yeshua.